ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/using-neon-intrinsics-to-optimize-unity-on-android/6-collecting-performance-data.md

 1. The Profiler will start collecting data automatically

 1. Wait until the character count hits 2401 and then make sure to record for another 300 frames.
-If you prefer, you could clear the results as soon as the character count hits 2401 (or not tick Autoconnect Profiler and start recording manually).
+If you prefer, you could clear the results as soon as the character count hits 2401, or not tick _Autoconnect Profiler_ and start recording manually.

 1. Select the disk icon in the top-right and save the data as _plain.data_